-It’s clear that digital commerce is reaching a critical mass.
-Seeing it laid out in such stark terms, as the results of the recent Gartner survey shown above, certainly solidifies the imperative.
+Digital B2B eCommerce has reached a critical mass.
 For pricing teams, the implications are clear.
 Every B2B pricing strategy must include eCommerce channels.

-When deciding how they are going to set eCommerce prices online, companies must look to customer experience as their North Star.
+When deciding how they are going to execute online pricing, companies must look to customer experience as their North Star.
 B2B customers expect self-service, transparency, and consistency across channels.
 Hence, each price presented online must make sense for each specific customer relationship and/or the context of the order in progress, and it must be consistent or intentionally differentiated with pricing in other channels and often needs to be dynamic.

 Determining the right price to show online is a tricky proposition indeed.
 In traditional channels, the sales rep can offer better pricing on the spot when customers are dissatisfied.
 The digital channel removes the salesperson filter, and by doing so, risks losing sales when prices are misaligned with customer expectations.
 A majority of the prices available to B2B customers online are non-negotiated or previously agreed upon, but in advanced dynamic price optimization and management use cases, automated negotiation is available to buyers.